“I predict the Internet will soon go spectacularly supernova and in 1996 catastrophically collapse.”

 Here are just a few examples…

-From manufacturing and fossil fuel extraction, to lending institutions and shipping companies… this inexpensive electric car completely rewrites the rules of entire industries... with global implications.
+From manufacturing processes and fossil fuel extraction to lending institutions and shipping companies… technology like this rewrites the rules of entire industries with global implications.

-But, the impact of 3D printing is even far greater.
+But, the impact of 3D printing goes much further.

-It will transform the entire construction industry, ushering in a new a era of plug and play buildings.
-From 3D printed homes and office buildings, to the circuitry and plumbing embedded in the walls... jobs in the construction industry are at risk.
+It will transform the entire construction industry, ushering in a new era of plug-and-play buildings.
+From 3D printed homes and office buildings to the circuitry and plumbing embedded in the walls, jobs in the construction industry could be a serious risk.

-Artificial intelligence is not only threatening jobs that were once considered untouchable, but it's forcing us to ask what it means to be human.
+AI is not only a threat to jobs that were once considered untouchable, but it's forcing us to ask what it means to be human.

-In general, people form their identities around the work they do... and nowhere is this more prevalent than in higher-education professions.
+In general, people form their identities around the work they do, and nowhere is this more prevalent than in creative and higher-education professions.

 When AI beat chess grandmaster Gary Kasparov, he wrote about it as if he was describing death.
 And that was in 1997.

-More recently, Google's Deepmind, Alphago defeated 17 time world Go champion Lee Sedol.
-With more positions than there are atoms in the Universe, the game Go is widely considered to be the most complex and difficult games to beat.
+More recently, Google's Deepmind, Alphago defeated the 17-time world Go champion Lee Sedol.
+With more positions than there are atoms in the Universe, the game Go is widely considered to be the most complex and difficult game to beat.

-You can watch the movie on Netflix and clearly see the psychological devastation this defeat had... not only on champion Lee Sedol, but by fans of the game and others who were beaten by Alphago.
+You can watch the movie on Netflix and clearly see the psychological devastation this defeat had, not only on champion Lee Sedol, but on fans of the game and others who were beaten by Alphago.

-So, when it comes to AI and the future of work, there is more than jobs to consider.
+So, when it comes to AI and the future of work, there are more than jobs to consider.

 It’s even being suggested that leaving medical diagnostics to a human could eventually become morally unacceptable.

 And it makes sense.
-A radiologist who looks at 20 - 100 x-rays a day might be able to compete with an AI today... but in a relatively short time (5 - 10 years) that algorithm, which can process thousands of images daily (24/7), and amalgamate the data instantly with other AI’s around the world to create a central database from which to draw experience from... will far surpass human capability.
+A radiologist who looks at 20 – 100 x-rays a day might be able to compete with an AI today.
+But in a relatively short time (10 years perhaps) that algorithm, which can process thousands of images daily (24/7) while amalgamating the data instantly with AI’s around the world to create a central database, will far surpass human capability.

 It's not perfect, and recently one of Uber's driverless cars was involved in a fatal collision with a pedestrian.
 But human drivers are not perfect either.

-When comparing the number of incidences to number of miles driven... so far autonomous vehicles outperform us.
+When comparing the number of incidences to the number of miles driven, so far autonomous vehicles outperform us.
 And they will get better.

 As far as jobs are concerned, virtual reality has flown under the radar.

-But again, in a 5 - 10 year period, things are expected to change.
+But again, in the near future, things are expected to change.

-Take a University for example.
-The physical cost of a University is in the billions… from initial construction and renovations, to annual maintenance costs, parking facilities, road construction (for efficient access), and utilities such as water and sewage…
+Take the concept of universities for example.
+The physical cost of a university is in the billions… from initial construction and renovations to annual maintenance costs, parking facilities, road construction (for efficient access), and utilities such as water and sewage.

-As virtual reality get's closer to replicating the real world (and it's impressive already), it’s expected we’ll see a rise in digital environments and buildings… such as Universities.
+As virtual reality get's closer to replicating the real world (and it's impressive already), it’s expected we’ll see a rise in digital environments such as buildings.
+Buildings like universities.

-And virtual reality goes so much further than what traditional schools are able to offer.
+And virtual reality goes so much further than what traditional schools can offer.